open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 # Build for Jetson

-In this chapter, we introduce how to install mmdeploy on NVIDIA Jetson platforms, especially on three main Jetson series boards:
+In this chapter, we introduce how to install mmdeploy on NVIDIA Jetson platforms, which we have verifed on the following models:
 - Jetson Nano
 - Jetson TX2
 - Jetson AGX Xavier